justinethier/husk-scheme/_posts/2012-07-04-Released-Version-3.5.6.markdown

 ---
 layout: post
 title: Released Version 3.5.6
-excerpt: This incremental release allows a hash table to be defined directly using the syntax "#hash(alist)"...
+excerpt: This incremental release allows a hash table to be defined directly using the syntax "#hash(alist)".
 ---
 # {{ page.title }}